baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part1setup.md

 **Requirements**:

-- A Python >= 3.8 environment with ability to install new packages such as DBT
+- A Python >= 3.8 environment with ability to install new packages such as dbt
 - A PostgreSQL database (we will see how to install it)
 - A PostgreSQL client to query a PostgreSQL database (like psql or PgAdmin)
 - Ability to run Docker images (locally or in the cloud) or execute JAR file (for Metabase installation)